supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Flip Flop.md

 > [!remember]
-> A clock is not level or edge triggered, but a flip flop is level or edge triggered.
+> Clock is not level or edge triggered, but a flip flop is level or edge triggered.

 - Flip flops are mostly used as storage devices, hence [[Registers]].
-Flip flops can also be used to implement frequency dividers, etc.., hence Counters.
+Flip flops can also be used to implement frequency dividers, etc.., hence [[Counters|Counters]].

 # Summary of Flip Flop